 How to Prevent Ant Bites

-As we said earlier, the best treatment of ant bites is prevention, especially if you are allergic.
+As we said earlier, the best treatment for ant bites is prevention, especially if you are allergic.
 So, how to avoid being bitten?

 Do not squish ants and avoid disrupting lines of ants with your hand, finger or foot.
 If you see an ant somewhere on your body, shake it off or brush it off.